FruitbatM/airmed-doc-app/README.md

 The project was created as a **Milestone Project 3** as a part of **Diploma in Full Stack Software Development** with **Code Institute**.
 The project is developed using Python, JavaScript, HTML, CSS, and Materialize framework.

-AIRMED is a healthcare application that contains information about AIRMED, a fictional clinic, its doctors, services and patient data.
+AIRMED is a healthcare application that contains information about AIRMED, a fictional clinic, its doctors, services, and patient data.
 Its main purpose is to give a real-time access to high-quality, affordable healthcare to all.
 In Irish mythology, Airmed was the goddess of healing and this name seemed appropriate for the application name.

 Users will be able to make appointments quickly, while doctors are not involved in the appointment process, so their time will also be saved.
 All the information from AIRMED, patient personal data, doctor data is saved in one place, easily accessible from any digital device, 24/7.